 The live presentation of this webinar was approved for 1.5 hours general CLE credit in California and Illinois and 1.8 hours general CLE credit in Missouri.
 The recording of this webinar is eligible for 1.5 hours of general CLE credit in Illinois.
-To receive credit after watching this recording, please complete and submit the verification form.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute presentation

 Steve's 1st quarter 2018 newsletter is available here.

 Steve's current materials, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, are available by emailing email@example.com.